singerdmx/flutter-quill/.github/ISSUE_TEMPLATE/issue-template.md

 My issue is about [Desktop]

 I have tried running `example` directory successfully before creating an issue here AND it is NOT a stupid question.

+Please note that we are using stable channel.
+If you are using beta or master channel, those are not supported.